rajdeeprath/red5-development-series/red5pro/articles/relays-and-transcoders.md

 ### Along came relays

 To provide a solution to the problem discussed above and to alleviate restreaming stress from the origin, **Relays** were introduced as a part of **Red5 Pro Autoscaling v3**.
 Relays are streaming nodes that sit in between origins and edges for the sole purpose of making restreaming scalable.
 Relays **pull** stream from the origin for restreaming  & edges connect to relays to **pull** streams for the subscription.
+In orher words `relays` are restreamer delegates for origins.
 In terms of Red5 Pro autoscaling, we call clusters with `relays` as `Tier 2` node groups.

 **Tier 1 Node Groups**